ZipCodeCore/TDD-AnimalFactory/README-TDDPatterns.md

 # Test Driven Development (TDD)
 ## What is a unit test?
 * A `unit test` is a practice by which `small units of code` are tested.
-* The purpose of the unit test is to determine if the feature being tested is fit for use in other parts of the application.
+* The purpose of a unit test is to determine if a feature being tested is fit for use in other parts of an application.
 * It is considered best practice to test every method in an application with at least 2 sets of arguments.
 * Tests are typically expressed as a combination of three clauses:
 	* `Given` some context